What is the Trekker’s Friend?

 - A harness consisting of shoulder straps and a waist strap – you can distribute the weight that is on your body between your shoulders and waist as you walk.

-How much does the Trekker’s Friend weigh?
+How much does the Trekker’s Friend weigh and how much does it carry?

 Poles should preferably made of Aluminium 7075, have the right sort of design at the bottom, which is shown in the photo.
 See this page for more information on poles.